corrode/corrode.github.io/content/blog/async/index.md

 Beyond the complexities of architecting async code atop these synchronization mechanisms, they carry a performance cost: Locking means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.

-Moreoever, writing async code is a mental burden.
+Moreover, writing async code is a mental burden.

-**Multi-threaded-by-default runtimes cause accidential complexity completely unrelated to the task of writing async code.**
+**Multi-threaded-by-default runtimes cause accidental complexity completely unrelated to the task of writing async code.**

 The entirety of async Rust is a minefield of [leaky abstractions](https://rust-lang.github.io/async-book/07_workarounds/02_err_in_async_blocks.html) caused